-If a student believes the scheduling of too many exams in one day poses a problem, she or he may appeal to the area associate dean.
-Written (email is acceptable) approval by the faculty member being asked to move an exam should be forwarded to the area associate dean.
+If a student believes the scheduling of too many exams in one day poses a problem, the student may appeal to the Academic Dean's Office.
+Written (email is acceptable) approval by the faculty member being asked to move an exam should be forwarded to the Academic Dean's Office and copied to the relevant department chair(s).